93rd Mechanized Brigade (Ukraine)

-The 93rd Separate Mechanized Brigade "Kholodnyi Yar" (93-тя окрема механізована бригада «Холодний Яр») is a formation of the Ukrainian Ground Forces.
+The 93rd Mechanized Brigade "Kholodnyi Yar" (93-тя окрема механізована бригада «Холодний Яр») is a formation of the Ukrainian Ground Forces formed in 1992.
+It has been described as "one of the most brutally effective" of Ukraine’s front-line brigades.

-In October 2022 American military correspondent David Axe described the formation as "one of the most brutally effective" of Ukraine’s front-line brigades.
+By January 2023, Western analysts claimed that due to captured Russian and donated Western equipment and incorporation of local volunteer battalions into the units structure, the 93rd was the size of an armored division, being a mechanized brigade in name only.
+The brigade is named after the Kholodnyi Yar Republic, a Ukrainian partisan state during the Ukrainian War of Independence.

 History

 The brigade traces its history to the 93rd Guards Rifle Division of the Soviet Union's Red Army, formed at Valuki in April 1943 from 13th Guards and 92nd Rifle Brigades.
 The division fought at Kursk, Kharkiv, Budapest, and Prague, and was serving with the 53rd Army of the 2nd Ukrainian Front in May 1945.
 After a period as a 35th Guards Mechanized Division, and then 35th Guards Motor Rifle Division 1957–65, the division was redesignated as the 93rd Guards Motor Rifle Division in 1965.
 It served with the Southern Group of Forces in Hungary during the last years of the Cold War, and after the fall of the Berlin Wall was withdrawn to Ukraine from October 1990 to January 1991.

-There it became part of the Ukrainian Armed Forces.
-In Decree 925/96(?), Colonel Anatoly Savatiovich Pushnyakov, Commander of the 93rd Mechanised Division of the 6th Army Corps, Southern Operational Command, Ukrainian Ground Forces, was promoted to General-Major.
+There it became part of the Ukrainian Ground Forces.
+In Decree 925/96(?), Colonel Anatoly Savatiovich Pushnyakov, Commander of the 93rd Mechanised Division of the 6th Army Corps, Southern Operational Command, Ukrainian Ground Forces, was promoted to Major General.

-The division appears to have been redesignated a brigade after 1996 and after 1999.
+The division appears to have been redesignated a brigade after 1996 and before 1999.

 Throughout 1999, the '93rd Motor Rifle Division' conducted a series of small unit and staff officer exchanges with the 40th Infantry Division of the California Army National Guard.

-On December 10, 2007, the Brigade received its Colour by the order of the President of Ukraine.
+On December 10, 2007, the Brigade received its Regimental Colour by the order of the President of Ukraine.

 The brigade fought in the war in Donbas, defending Donetsk International Airport during the Second Battle of Donetsk Airport alongside other units.
 Thus, they are one of the units considered as one of the "cyborgs".

 The brigade is now based in Pokrovsk.
-On 18 November 2015 its honorifics "Twice Red Banner Orders of Suvorov and Kutuzov" were removed as part of an Armed Forces-wide removal of Soviet awards and honorifics, but not its Kharkiv battle honor, given as a result of its participation in the 1943 Belgorod-Khar'kov Offensive Operation.
-On 22 August 2016 its Guards title was also removed.
+On November 18, 2015, its honorifics "Twice Red Banner Orders of Suvorov and Kutuzov" were removed as part of an Armed Forces-wide removal of Soviet awards and honorifics, but not its Kharkiv battle honor, given as a result of its participation in the 1943 Belgorod-Khar'kov Offensive Operation.
+On August 22, 2016, its Guards title was also removed.

 In honor of the centennial year of the Ukrainian War of Independence the brigade received its second honorific title, Kholodnyi Yar (Kholodnyi Yar was a pro-Ukrainian partisan self-proclaimed state that existed from 1919 to 1922), in 2018, and thus its Kharkiv battle honour was officially removed from the full title of the unit.
 A new colour was also received by the brigade command which differs from the maroon colour it received in 2007.